CodeWringer/ambersteel/documents/en/ruleset/rules.md

 The mage can only ever perform *one* movement with a spell cast.
 So, for example, it is not possible to violently shake things or creatures around, without casting **telekinesis** multiple times, to do so.
 During combat, every movement takes one turn.
 Out of combat, about five seconds.
 A single movement is a displacement from one point to another, in a straight and uninterrupted line.

+In the following, replace *N* with the chosen level above 10.

 | Level | AP | Distance | Type | Damage | Effect(s)                      |
 | ----- | -- | -------- | ---- | ------ | ------------------------------ |
 | 1     | 2  | 9'/3m    | ST   | 0        | Move a light object.
 It can only be moved slowly, not allowing its use as a projectile. |